SCALE-LETKF-RIKEN/scale-letkf/doc/PAWR-DA.md

 The model needs the data of 3-D atmospheric variables for lateral boundary conditions.
 In this experiment, SCALE-RM ensemble forecast data with 1.5 km horizontal resolution, which is driven by JMA MSM (5 km) analysis and forecast, is used as a source data.
 Unlike the [18km-Japan](18km_Japan.md) case, forecast data in the parent domain is also an ensemble, providing different boundary conditions for each ensemble member.

-The same ensemble forecast data can be used to prepare an initial ensemble with which a data assimilation cycle starts. (*Note that this simple downscaling treatment is probably not the best way to initialte ensemble data assimilation, because the downscaled perturbation lacks fine-scale features which the parent model cannot capture with its limited resolution.
-This is known as a 'cold-start' problem and additive small-scale pertubation may improve the performance.*)
+The same ensemble forecast data can be used to prepare an initial ensemble with which a data assimilation cycle starts. (*Note that this simple downscaling treatment is probably not the best way to initiate ensemble data assimilation because the downscaled perturbation lacks fine-scale features which the parent model cannot capture with its limited resolution.
+This is known as a 'cold-start' problem and additive small-scale perturbation may improve the performance.*)

 The parent domain ensemble forecast data is contained in the following directories.
 `$SCALE_DB/scale-letkf-test-suite/exp/PAWR_Kobe_bdy/20190610060000`